rust-lang/book/src/ch03-01-variables-and-mutability.md

 in your *projects* directory by using `cargo new variables`.

 Then, in your new *variables* directory, open *src/main.rs* and replace its code with the following code.
-This code won’t compile just yet, we'll first examine the immutability error.
+This code won’t compile just yet, we’ll first examine the immutability error.

 <span class="filename">Filename: src/main.rs</span>